Skip to main content Skip to search Skip to main navigation

 Summary

-In today’s data-rich world, taking time to analyze information is worthwhile because it reveals valuable insights.
-I’ve uploaded the results here and believe the Association website will also host them.
+In today’s data-rich world, taking time to analyze information is worthwhile, as it can reveal valuable insights.
+I’ve uploaded the results here, and believe the Association's website will also host them.
 Several result tables also contain championship results from other boat classes, so feel free to browse and take a walk down memory lane!

 Sources

 The original 1986-2004 results can be found at the MVSZ office, with the exception of 1998, courtesy of János Karácsony.
 Thank you to István Hantó for verifying the 1992 list by age category, and to Makusz and Bozó for their research.
-The 2005-2017 lists are from my personal archives.
+The 2005-2017 lists come from my personal archive.

 Note from My Personal Archive

 The 2005-2017 results come from my personal archive.
-As a side note, my curiosity got the best of me, and this research took a lot of time, but it was truly uplifting.
-Going through these rankings, seeing the names of sailors who are now parents with their own kids sailing Optimists, felt like watching the sailing (at least Optimist) journeys of these individuals unfold before my eyes.
-Reading the results, I witnessed close championship placements decided by single points, rivalries spanning years, and the sudden emergence of talents.
-It was a joy to go through!
+As a side note, my curiosity got the better of me, and although this research took a freat deal of time, it was truly uplifting.
+Going through these rankings, seeing the names of sailors who are now parents with their own children sailing Optimists, felt like watching the Optimist sailing journeys of these individuals unfold before my eyes.
+Reading trough the results, I relived close championship finishes decided by single points, long-standing rivalries, and the sudden emergence of new talents.
+It was truly a joy to revisit!

 Boat Class Participation by Year